ocean-ds/ocean-android/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
 - [ ] This change requires a documentation update

-## How Has This Been Tested?

-Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce.
-Please also list any relevant details for your test configuration.

 ## Screenshots (if appropriate):

-## Checklist:

-- [ ] I have read the [CONTRIBUTING](CONTRIBUTING.md) document
-- [ ] I have performed a self-review of my own code
-- [ ] My changes generate no new warnings
-- [ ] I have made corresponding changes to the documentation (if appropriate)
-- [ ] I have added tests that prove my fix is effective or that my feature works
-- [ ] All new and existing tests passed